 Just one quarter ago, CIOs were worried about many things, but pandemics were probably not even in the top 100 on the list of concerns.
 As we all know, in a matter of months, life and CIO priorities have changed dramatically.
 Worrying about customer experience with a new app feature pales in comparison to the current reality we face.

 It’s readily apparent some industries are contracting under the weight of this health crisis, while others are struggling to meet huge demand spikes under difficult conditions.
 These business impacts are sure to last for months with repercussions potentially felt for years.
-As economic uncertainty pervades the global economy, CIOs are now dealing with changes that are shifting daily, from supporting a work-from-home employee base to identifying cost savings and reducing capital purchases.
+As economic uncertainty pervades the global economy, challenges CIOs face are shifting daily, from supporting a work-from-home employee base to identifying cost savings and reducing capital purchases.
 Despite the uncertainty about tomorrow, CIOs will have a significant impact on how well their company emerges from the current crisis.

 In the Flexera 2020 CIO Priorities report, 41 percent of CIOs and IT leaders reported they update their strategic roadmap at least monthly.
 Now, when business conditions are rapidly transforming, the strategic roadmap must be revised quickly and continually to reflect emerging business impacts and lessons learned in other geographies and industries.
 Under pressure, CIOs will continue to make critical decisions as quickly as possible, but most are reporting they have limited amounts of good quality data about their technology spend and IT environments, and few are able to easily tie that data to the business services they deliver.